Liu Jinguo: Biography

 Liu was born in Changli County, Hebei Province in April 1955, to an ordinary family of farmers.
 He was the second of six children.
 After graduating high school, he returned to his hometown to farm.
 Liu joined the Chinese Communist Party in 1975 and he became involved in politics in December 1976, when he became village party chief.
 In September 1983, he was admitted to the provincial party school on recommendation.
 Thereafter he progressively made his way up the ranks.
 He became deputy party chief and district governor of Shanhaiguan, then secretary-general of the Qinhuangdao Party Committee.

 In May 1992, Liu served as Director of Qinhuangdao Public Security Bureau, he was a member of the Standing Committee in Qinhuangdao Municipal Standing Committee and served as the Vice Mayor of Qinhuangdao in November 1994.
 In 1995, Liu was transferred to the Deputy Head of Hebei Public Security Department.
 In January 2002, he was promoted to become the Secretary of the Hebei Provincial Politics and Law Commission, a position he held until 2005.
-From March 2005 to present, Liu was elevated to the Deputy Minister of Public Security.
+From March 2005 to January 2014, Liu was elevated to the Deputy Minister of Public Security.
 Due to his achievements during the Xingang Port oil spill, Liu was given honours by the State Council and was featured on state television as "one of the people who touched China in 2011."

 Liu obtained a graduate degree from the Central Party School, where he majored in economic administration.

 After Li Dongsheng was sacked due to corruption, Liu took on many of Li's portfolios, including his post as head of the office dealing with cults (better known as the 610 Office).
 He was thus elevated to minister-level.

 He left his post as the head of discipline at the Ministry of Public Security in March 2015, and his post at the cult office on May 26, 2015.
 It is not clear who succeeded him at the cult office.